 A former child star who delivered one of the 1990s' most haunting adolescent performances as the cynical Jane Burnham in 'American Beauty.'

-Thora Birch grew up on camera, transitioning from a charming child actor in family films like 'Hocus Pocus' and 'Now and Then' into a formidable dramatic presence almost overnight.
-Her role as the sardonic, video-toting Jane Burnham in Sam Mendes's 'American Beauty' was a cultural lightning bolt, capturing the angst and disillusionment of suburban youth with a raw, unsettling honesty that earned her a BAFTA nomination.
-She leveraged that success into a series of daring, often dark choices, holding her own against Kevin Spacey again in 'The Last Dance' and diving into the gritty independent film world with projects like 'Ghost World,' where her portrayal of the misanthropic Enid became a cult favorite.
-Her career path, marked by a clear desire for challenging material over mainstream fare, cemented her status as a performer of uncommon depth who navigated the perilous transition from child star to serious actress with remarkable grit.
+Thora Birch earned a BAFTA nomination for her role as Jane Burnham in Sam Mendes's 'American Beauty,' capturing suburban youth's angst with raw honesty.
+She grew up on camera, transitioning from child actor in 'Hocus Pocus' and 'Now and Then' into a dramatic presence.
+She held her own against Kevin Spacey again in 'The Last Dance' and dove into independent film with 'Ghost World,' where her portrayal of misanthropic Enid became a cult favorite.
+Her career path, marked by a desire for challenging material over mainstream fare, shows a performer of uncommon depth who navigated the transition from child star to serious actress with remarkable grit.

 1981–1996